microsoft/playwright-pytest/README.md

 ### `browser` - session scope

-A Playwright browser instance for the whole test run.
+A Playwright browser instance for the session.

 ### `context` - function scope